ctsstc/pocket-base-svelte/README.md

 ### Git Ignore

 The following we will not want to commit to our repository.
-Unless you like to lock your binary, but we want to keep things OS agnostic, and the binary locking should occur at a build/ci pipline.
+Unless you like to lock your binary, but we want to keep things OS agnostic, and the binary locking should occur at a build/ci pipeline.

 `.gitignore`